shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise3.md

 - Once the NSGs are created and configured, we can run a test failover to verify scripted NSG associations and post-failover VM connectivity.

 ### Task 9:  Migrating VMware VMs to Azure (Read only)

 Azure Migrate is a free tool from Microsoft that allows VMware administrators to replicate their VMs from on-prem to Azure.
 It is an extremely powerful tool that even allows for pre-migration tests to run.

-Azure Migrate has two migrations options:
+Azure Migrate has two migration options:

-- Migration with an agent for replication, requires an agent to be installed on each VM that is to be migrated.
+- Migration with a replication agent, requires an agent to be installed on each VM that is to be migrated.
 - Migration using agentless replication, requires an agentless format which requires no agent.

 **Discovery/Assessment**:

  Discover up to 10,000 VMware VMs with a single Azure Migrate appliance for VMware.
 The appliance supports adding multiple vCenter Servers.
 You can add up to 10 vCenter Servers per appliance.

 #### Agentless migration:

 - Agentless migration uses the Azure Migrate appliance.
-You can deploy the appliance as a VMware VM using an OVA template, imported into vCenter Server, or using a PowerShell script.
+You can deploy the appliance as a VMware VM using an OVA template, imported into the vCenter Server, or using a PowerShell script.

 - you can simultaneously replicate a maximum of 500 VMs across multiple vCenter Servers (discovered from one appliance) using a scale-out appliance.

-- If you are interested in learning more about the Agentless migration, you can [read more here](https://docs.microsoft.com/en-us/azure/migrate/tutorial-migrate-vmware).
+- If you are interested in learning more about Agentless migration, you can [read more here](https://docs.microsoft.com/en-us/azure/migrate/tutorial-migrate-vmware).

 #### Agent-based migration: